Mesonet: History

 Early mesonets operated differently from modern mesonets.
 Each constituent instrument of the weather station was purely mechanical and fairly independent of the other sensors.
 Data were recorded continuously by an inked stylus that pivoted about a point onto a rotating drum covered by a sheath of graphed paper called a trace chart, much like a traditional seismograph station.
 Data analysis could occur only after the trace charts from the various instruments were collected.

 One of the earliest mesonets operated in the summer of 1946 and 1947 and was part of a field campaign called The Thunderstorm Project.
 As the name implies, the objective of this program was to better understand thunderstorm convection.
 The earliest mesonets were typically funded and operated by government agencies for specific campaigns.
 In time, universities and other quasi-public entities began implementing permanent mesonets for a wide variety of uses, such as agricultural or maritime interests.
 Consumer grade stations added to the professional grade synoptic and mesoscale networks by the 1990s and by the 2010s professional grade station networks operated by private companies and public-private consortia increased in prominence.
 Some of these privately implemented systems are permanent and at fixed locations, but many also service specific users and campaigns/events so may be installed for limited periods, and may also be mobile.

 The first known mesonet was operated by Germany from 1939 to 1941.
 Early mesonets with project based purposes operated for limited periods of time from seasons to a few years.
 The first permanently operating mesonet began in the United States in the 1970s with more entering operation in the 1980s-1990s as numbers gradually increased preceding a steeper expansion by the 2000s.
 By the 2010s there was also an increase in mesonets on other continents.
 Some wealthy densely populated countries also deploy observation networks with the density of a mesonet, such as the AMeDAS in Japan.
 The US was an early adopter of mesonets, yet funding has long been scattered and meager.
 By the 2020s declining funding atop the earlier scarcity and uncertainty of funding was leading to understaffing and problems maintaining stations, the closure of some stations, and the viability of entire networks threatened.

-Mesonets capable of being moved for fixed station deployments in field campaigns came into use in the US by the 1970s and fully mobile vehicle-mounted mesonets became fixtures of large field research projects following the field campaigns of Project VORTEX in 1994 and 1995, in which significant mobile mesonets were deployed.
+Mesonets capable of being moved for fixed station deployments in field campaigns came into use in the US by the 1970s and fully mobile vehicle-mounted mesonets became fixtures of large field research projects during the field campaigns of Project VORTEX in 1994 and 1995, in which significant mobile mesonets were deployed.
+For tornado and other small scale and/or near surface phenomena, mobile radars affixed to surface vehicles and aircraft were developed, often to complement surface and near surface observations by mobile mesonets.